 Incidentally: An Interview with Jackie Wegman

-How a senior manager of engineering teams at HubSpot thinks about scaling skills and teams
+How a senior manager of engineering teams at HubSpot thinks about communication at scale

 By Jackie Wegman

 Hi, I’m Jackie Wegman.
 I have a degree in elementary education because I have always been good with people, and teaching was great for applying people skills while also working with tiny people and adults.
 When I graduated in 2011, there were no jobs for a new teacher fresh out of school, so I bounced around to a few different temporary jobs.
 I eventually landed at Lindt as an inventory manager for a bit because it provided a salary, benefits, and I got a bunch of free chocolate along the way.
 A dream come true, right?

 As fun as the job as Lindt was, I knew this wasn't my passion.
 That’s when a friend of mine who worked at Dyn said they were looking to hire someone for an admin position, so I applied and got an interview.
 I was very nervous going in because they were throwing words like “agile” and “stack” at me, which are words that I understood but that I never knew within this tech-based context.
 I had an interview with Andrew Sullivan, who basically invented DNS, and it turned out he was looking specifically for someone with people skills.
 I ended up getting the role based on my skill set even though I didn’t know anything about project management at the time.
 Luckily they were willing to train me.
 I learned that project management and agile were similar to a lot of teaching concepts with new names on them, so I was able to adapt quickly.